 PROOF.
 The proof follows directly from the derivation of the type rule dependency map and its soundness.
 It is always possible to construct a sound type rule dependency map for a type system by deriving it from the type rules.
-If the type rule dependency map is sound and so over-approximates the related components that appear in the typing judgment derived by T for C, then algorithm 1 must include each related component in the slice.
+If the type rule dependency map is sound and so over-approximates the related elements that appear in the typing judgment derived by T for C, then algorithm 1 must include each related element in the slice.

 If the type rule dependency map is not sound, then type-directed slicing may not preserve the behavior of the typechecker.
 We discuss intentionally relaxing this soundness requirement in section 4, producing "approximate" type-directed slices.
-However, the soundness requirement does point to one limitation of type-directed slicing for debugging: when debugging a problem with a typechecker's modularity, type-directed slicing may not be effective.
+However, the soundness requirement does point to a limitation of type-directed slicing for debugging: when debugging a problem with the dependencies between a typechecker's type rules, exact type-directed slicing may not preserve behavior.

-316 For both program reduction and slicing, precision is usually defined by minimality: that is, how close the slice is to the smallest program that preserves the property of interest (run-time 318 semantics for slicing, typechecker behavior for program reduction).
-Type-directed slicing does not 319 guarantee minimality: allowing over-approximation in the type rule dependency map precludes 320 any such guarantee.
+For both program reduction and slicing, precision is usually defined by minimality: that is, how close the slice is to the smallest program that preserves the property of interest (run-time semantics for slicing, typechecker behavior for program reduction).
+Type-directed slicing does not guarantee minimality: allowing over-approximation in the type rule dependency map precludes any such guarantee.
 In practice, however, we would like our type-directed slices to be relatively small: that is, we would like them not to include too many unnecessary program elements.
-How 322 close type-directed slicing comes to this ideal depends on the precision of the type rule dependency 323 map: the type rule dependency map "all elements of the input program are related to each other" is 324 over-approximate, but will never lead to small type-directed slices.
-In section 6.4, we show that 325 our implementation is reasonably precise because it produces slices that are within an order of 326 magnitude of the size of human-minimized test cases.
-327
+How close type-directed slicing comes to this ideal depends on the precision of the type rule dependency map: the type rule dependency map "all elements of the input program are related to each other" is over-approximate, but will never lead to small type-directed slices.
+Section 6.4 shows that our implementation is reasonably precise because it produces slices that are reasonable for a human to read-on average, about 116 lines of code.